turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ram_user.md

 # Table: alicloud_ram_user

-Alibaba Cloud RAM users can login to the console or use access keys programatically.
+Alibaba Cloud RAM users can login to the console or use access keys programmatically.

 ## Examples